-This law does not go into effect until July 1, 2023.
-Any activity under this law will be report in the 2023 General Plan Annual Report.
+This law went into effect July 1, 2023.
+No activity occurred pursuant to this law in the County in the latter half of 2023.

 County Code

 Santa Cruz County Code (SCCC) Section 13.01.120 addresses the status of the General Plan and progress in its implementation and includes the following specific requirements for the General Plan Annual Report: